kable5/introduction-to-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Kris Ables GitHub blog
 ---

+This is a blog created as a requirement for CS 6359